-Software Engineering is not always fun and sometimes we face results we never except.
-And then, there exits a whole set of principles and laws people came up with over time to answer these failures and patterns.
-So here you go —
+Software Engineering is not always fun and sometimes we face results we never except, but there exits a set of laws people came up with over time to answer these failures and patterns.

 1. Amara's Law